Vollorak/hong-kong-guide/Places.md

 Victoria Harbour is where all the typical photos of Hong Kong are taken with all the skyscrapers.
 This is a **MUST**.
 Don't see it from the HK side though, go to the Kowloon side because the skyscrapers are much prettier on the HK side.
 The Avenue of Stars is a very nice walk around the harbour on the Kowloon side.

-If you go at night, you'll even see all the skyscrapers lit up with neon lights.
+Victoria Harbour also has a show every night at 8pm.
+Go slightly early to get a nice spot (best spot is near the Hong Kong Cultural Centre).
+All of the skyscrapers on the harbour coordinate together to do a massive light and laser show.
+It's an absolute spectacle.

 ### Palace Museum ★★★★